The Glean CLI tool

 Unfinish a local database (turn it from complete to incomplete state).
 This is for testing and development and not for routine use: once a database is marked complete it could be replicated, so we shouldn't be modifying it.

-Specifies the name and hash of the database
+Specifies the name and instance of the database